EhRom/DockerAzureFunctionExperimentation/README.md

 # Azure Functions on Docker

-New table of contents:

-1. Create a basic Azure Function (basic)

-    1. Code
-    1. Build  & Local run
-    1. Docker
-    1. Docker Compose
+Experimentation to host Azure Function in Docker containers:

+- Basic function,
-1. Function with an environment variable
+- Function using an environment variable,

-    1. Code
-    1. Build  & Local run
-    1. Docker
-    1. Docker Compose

-1. Function with Redis cache

-    1. Code
-    1. Build  & Local run
-    1. Docker
-    1. Docker Compose

-1. Azure Container Registry

-    1. Push images to Azure Container Registry
-    1. Run with Docker
-    1. Run with Docker compose
-    1. Run on Raspberry
-    1. Integration with Github Actions

-1. Sources
+- Function using a Redis cache (a Console application is also available to test the Redis cache, hosted in Docker).

 ## Create a basic Azure Function (basic)